Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Experiments

 \subsection{Hybrid Reward with Other Objectives}

-To further assess the effectiveness of the proposed reward model, we integrated the reward signal with various off-policy optimization objectives, including KTO and IPO.
-We compared the baseline using offline data, the online preference data constructed with our hybrid reward, and the results of our method on the varied safety benchmark.
+To further assess the effectiveness of the proposed reward model, we integrated the reward signal with various off-policy optimization objectives, including KTO, IPO, and simPO.
+We compared the baseline using offline data, the online preference data constructed with our hybrid reward, and the results of our approach.

-As shown in Table \ref{tab:variant}, by integrating our reward, the performance of multiple off-policy objectives improve significantly.
-This indicates our method is the most effective in reducing model toxicity while the reward signal can be well integrated with existing off-policy methods to enhance alignment.
+Table~\ref{tab:variant} shows consistent performance improvements across all evaluated off-policy objectives when integrated with our reward signal.
+This confirms that our reward signal can be well integrated with existing off-policy methods to enhance alignment.
+More importantly, our full method achieves the best results in toxicity reduction, establishing its effectiveness for safe LLM alignment.